 - You'll lose weight.

-- You will notice that it takes less salt to season your foods, and other seasonings will become more desirable (and more flavorful).
+- You will notice that it takes less salt to season your foods, and other, healthier seasonings will become more desirable (and more flavorful).

 Just taking a few small steps to cut back on your sodium intake will do wonders for your overall health.
 At True Citrus, we have products that will help you reach your goals!

 [Credit: How Much Sodium Should I Eat Per Day?
 Sodium Breakup, Heart.org.]